KingDanx/KingDanx/README.md

 - 👋 Hi, I’m @KingDanx
-- 👀 I’m interested in ... becoming a software developer
+- 👀 I’m interested in ... becoming a software developer and adding dark mode to every website on the internet.
 - 🌱 I’m currently learning ...
 JavaScript, HTML, CSS
 - 💞️ I’m looking to collaborate on ...
 3D printer firware and Arduino projects.
 - 📫 How to reach me ... instagram.com/dap_communitronics